 We wish we’d brought a deck of cards or lightweight paperbacks.
 We were often in camp by early afternoon with plenty of time to read or play gin rummy.

-This train has enormous windows, electrical outlets at every seat, and a standing open-air observation area which Eric loved as a place to take photos.
+This train has enormous windows, electrical outlets at every seat, and a standing open-air observation area that Eric loved as a place to take photos.
 We believe the only other train on this line that has an open-air car is the luxury Hiram Bingham train.
 The Inca Rail 360° Machu Picchu train also has something called InTrain, an onboard information service, in English and Spanish, that passengers can access on smartphones to enjoy maps, commentary along the route, music, and more.
 Don’t get too excited by the advertised “gourmet and organic delights” served on board.
 When we were on the train this consisted of a soggy tortilla filled with supermarket lunch meat and cheese.

-There’s even more information about Machu Picchu in our post about exploring the Machu Picchu site and in our complete round up of all of the way to travel to Machu Picchu (there are more options than you think).
+There’s even more information about Machu Picchu in our post about exploring the Machu Picchu site and in our complete round-up of all of the way to travel to Machu Picchu (there are more options than you think).

 Here’s more about travel in Peru